amit94ece/la-crime-dynamics-analysis/README.md

 ## Data Analysis

+### Summary Analysis

-The `analyze_crime_data.py` script performs the following operations:
+The `analyze-crime-data-summary.py` script performs the following operations:

 1. Loads the processed GeoPackage file.
 2. Creates a summary table with yearly statistics including: